Fixed Treatment Unit Operating Under Conditionally Exempt-Limited Fact Sheet

 Am I Eligible to Treat Waste under CEL?

 You are eligible to treat waste under CEL if your wastestreams and treatment processes are listed in Health and Safety Code section 25201.14.
-A list of those wastestreams and treatment processes are included in this fact sheet on page six.
+A list of those wastestreams and treatment processes is included below in this fact sheet.
 Additionally, to be eligible:

 - You may only treat waste that is generated onsite;